hww/ruby-cs188/README.md

 * **ucs()** - Figure 3.14 Uniform-cost search on a graph.
 The algorithm is identical to the general graph search algorithm in Figure 3.7, except for the use of a priority queue and the addition of an extra check in case a shorter path to a frontier state is discovered.
 The data structure for frontier needs to support efficient membership testing, so it should combine the capabilities of a priority queue and a hash table.

-* **rbfs()** - Figure 3.26 The algorithm for recursive best-first search. _It has problems with the memory requirement (Ruby's stack owerflow).
+* **rbfs()** - Figure 3.26 The algorithm for recursive best-first search. _It has problems with the memory requirement (Ruby's stack overflow).
 As result it handle small maps._

 ## Layouts and Maps

-The folder resources/layouts has layouts taken from cs188's Phyton code.
+The folder resources/layouts has layouts taken from cs188's Python code.

-## Prerequirements
+## Pre Requirements

 ``` bash
 > gem install rubygame